-WASHINGTON — The Internal Revenue Service has issued the 2021 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+WASHINGTON — The Internal Revenue Service today issued the 2022 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.